 Threats to the aye ayes survival are few and far between.
-Their biggest threat as adults is the fossa.
-When young, snakes and birds of prey also threaten them.
+Their biggest threat to adults is the fossa.
+When young, snakes and birds of prey also predate them.
 Humans also hunt aye ayes to eat them and destroy their habitat.

 The aye aye has a nocturnal activity pattern.
 80% of the night they are awake going about their lives.

 Aye ayes are solitary living alone in a home territory.
-The territory of a female overlaps several males territory.
+The territory of a female overlaps that of several males.
 Males can live in the same area and will share their nests around but not at the same time as they are using them.

 Their lifestyle is completely arboreal, meaning they live in the trees.
 They will eat, sleep, nest and breed up in the canopy.